SCRIPPS RESEARCH INSTITUTE wrote -

 Infection and disease are not suffered only in select corners of the globe – they travel the globe and require us to pool our resources and stand united in the face of global threats.

 As this year’s outbreak has shown, Ebola is a deadly and relentless virus.
-It moves quickly and fatally, undeterred by national borders.
+It moves quickly and fatally, killing up to 90% of those infected.